Rushikesh-S-Ware/NLP---SQL-Transformer-/README.md

 🧠 NLP-SQL Transformer
+A Gradio-powered chatbot that transforms natural language questions into SQL queries, enabling users to explore their uploaded CSV data interactively.

-🔍 Project Summary
+📄 Project Summary
-NLP-SQL Transformer is a lightweight Gradio-based chatbot system that converts natural language questions into SQL queries over user-uploaded CSV files.
-Built using a fine-tuned BART Transformer, this project achieves real-time inference with schema-aware serialization and robust query generation.

-🚀 Try it live: Hugging Face Space ↗
+NLP-SQL Transformer is an intelligent question-answering system that allows users to upload one or more CSV files and ask data-related questions in plain English (e.g., "How many users are over 25?").
+Powered by a fine-tuned BART Transformer model, it dynamically generates SQL queries and executes them on the uploaded files, returning both the query and the result.

+➡️ Live Demo on Hugging Face Spaces

-📌 Features
+🚀 Features
-Upload one or more CSV files
+📂 Upload one or more CSV files

-Ask natural language questions like:
+🧠 Ask natural language questions
-"How many rows contain age over 25?"

-Get:

-Executable SQL query

-Corresponding tabular result
+🧾 Generates executable SQL queries

+📊 Returns tabular results

-Handles fuzzy matching, LIKE queries, and schema ambiguity
+🧩 Handles fuzzy matching, LIKE queries, and ambiguous schema

-Sub-200ms response time with optimized inference

-🏗️ Architecture
-Fine-tuned BART-large with schema/entity-aware input format

-SQLite engine for dynamic CSV execution

-Fallbacks for malformed or unmatched queries (LIKE, fuzzy match)

-Deployed with Gradio and Hugging Face Spaces
+⚡ Optimized inference with sub-200ms response times

-📁 Repository Structure
+🗂️ Project Structure
-bash
-Copy
-Edit
-├── app.py                  # Main Gradio app script
-├── checkpoint/             # Fine-tuned BART model
-├── requirements.txt        # Python dependencies
-└── README.md               # This file
+File/Folder	Description
+app.py	Main application logic for Gradio interface and model inference AIT726_Team4_RSW_SKK_Model.ipynb	Model training & inference notebook AIT726_Team4_RSW_SKK_Demo.ipynb	Demonstration and usage examples notebook AIT_736_Team4_readme.txt	Project notes and experiment logs checkpoint/	Fine-tuned BART model directory requirements.txt	Python dependencies for deployment

+🧠 How It Works
+Upload CSV Files – These are loaded into an in-memory SQLite database.

+Ask a Question – The system constructs a schema-aware prompt.

+Generate SQL – The BART model generates a SQL query based on the input.

+Post-process Query – Applies regex corrections and fuzzy logic if needed.

+Display Results – Executes the query and returns the results in a table.

-📦 Setup Instructions
+📦 Installation (Local)
-🧪 Local Testing
 bash
 Copy
 Edit